Great Guana Cay

 For those not staying on Guana, access to Nippers is only by boat or ferry from Marsh Harbour.
 Every Sunday they serve a Hawaiian style pig roast which attracts folks and yachtsmen from all over the cays.
 Tickets are sold on a first come first served basis.
 It's generally very crowded.
 The Barefoot Man, who's CD's are in every gift shop and hotel, makes a couple annual appearance here (Video).
 At one time, Nippers had its own webcam focused on their beautiful beach below.
 A storm knocked it out years back and it's never been replaced.
 If anyone should have a webcam, it's Nippers.
 When you stop by, bug them about that.
 (Abaco Webcams.)

-Across from the settlement at the harbours edge, youl'll see the Orchid Bay Resort.
-It's a resort, marina and restaurant with sales office.
+Across from the settlement at the harbours edge, youl'll see the Orchid Bay Yacht Club and Marina.
+It's an ownership resort, marina and restaurant with sales office.
+Check with them to see if any homes are available for rent.
 You cant miss their a large stone jetty protecting its marina and harbour.
-Orchid Bay has been off again - on again the last couple years caught in the economic downturn.
-That includes their marina too.
-Sometimes open sometimes closed.
-But we hear tell their restaurant & bar is open 2016.
+Their Sunsetter Bar & Restaurant is popular in season.
 (Video)

 As for home and villa rentals on Guana, they are numerous.
 Some are quite a trek from the settlement on this 5.5 mile long island.
 One rental, self described, "Our cottage is right in the settlement and I find it a lot of fun to hang out on our deck and meet new friends and see old ones", and that be Rick & Tina's Beach Walk Cottage.
 Also close to everything is Elaine and Mickey Hashem's lovely house with studio apartment.
 It’s on the south side of the settlement right on the water with unsurpassed view of the sea of Abaco.
 You can rent one or both.
 Info is here Abaco Sea Fan & Sea Biscuit.
 For a rental agency you might want to check out Guana Luxury Villas.
 For more Guana homes for rent, go to Sandy's Quick Links to Accommodations & Services.